 - Potting tray (optional)

-Before you begin repotting seedlings, you might want to lay down a towel or a large bed sheet to catch any mess, and make cleanup easy.
+I definitely recommend using a potting tray, especially if you’re doing this indoors.
+You also might want to lay down a towel or a large bed sheet to catch any mess you make while repotting your seedlings, and make cleanup easy.

-Step 2: Remove the seedlings from the seed cell – The key to this step is to be gentle and take it slow.
-Start by placing your fingers on either side of the stem, then flip the seed cell over.
-Squeeze the bottom of once cell until the seedling comes loose.
+Step 2: Remove the seedlings from the cell – The key to this step is to be gentle and take it slow.
+Start by placing your fingers over the top of the soil on either side of the stem, and flip the whole container over so you’re holding it in your hand.

+Then you can squeeze the bottom of the cell until the rootball comes loose.
 Make sure you don’t pull or grab the seedling by the stem to remove it.
-If you are having trouble, you can use a spoon, butter knife, or skinny trowel to pop the seedlings out of the cell.
+If you’re having trouble, you can use a spoon, butter knife, or skinny trowel to loosen them.

-Step 3: Straighten the seedling roots – If the seedling roots are growing in a circular pattern or are tightly root-bound, then gently tease them apart to straighten them.
-Take care not to break off any roots in the process.
+Step 3: Straighten the seedling roots – If the roots are growing in a circular pattern, or they are tightly bound, then gently tease them apart to straighten them before you repot them.
+Take care not to break any off in the process.

-If there’s more than one seedling growing in a cell, then gently tease the roots apart to separate them.
-It’s important to plant each seedling into its own pot.
+If there’s more than one seedling in a cell, then gently tease the roots apart to separate them.
+It’s important to plant each one into its own pot, or they will be too crowded.

 Step 5: Add a plant tag – Adding a plant tag to each pot will help you identify your seedlings later.
-If you don’t have plant tags, you can write on the side of plantable pots with a marker or paint pen.
+If you don’t have any, you can write on the side of plantable pots with a permanent marker or paint pen.

-Or put a piece of tape on your plastic containers, and write on that (I like to use painters tape because it’s easy to remove later).
+Or put a piece of tape on your plastic containers, and write on that (I like to use painters tape because it’s easy to remove and doesn’t leave any residue).

 Once you have your seedlings potted up, there is a chance they will go into shock.
-That means they may droop for a few days after being repotted.
-Don’t panic if this happens!
-It’s common and fixable.
+That means they may droop for a few days afterward.
+Don’t panic if this happens, it’s common and fixable.

 Just put them under the lights, keep the soil consistently moist, and hold off on fertilizing until they recover.
 They should pop back up and look healthy again in a few days.

 Repotting seedlings is a wonderful way to ensure that you grow strong, healthy seedlings for your garden.
-Once you learn the signs to watch for, you’ll know which seedlings need to be potted up, and exactly when to move seedlings into bigger pots.
+Once you learn the signs to watch for, you’ll know which ones need to be potted on, and exactly when to do it.

-Or, if you just need a refresher or a quick-start guide for planting seeds indoors, then my Starting Seeds Indoors eBook is what you need.
+Or, if you just need a refresher or a quick-start guide, then my Starting Seeds Indoors eBook is what you need.

 More Posts About Seedlings